 Submitting a claim to SNCB

 We book some journeys in Switzerland, Austria, The Netherlands, Belgium and Luxembourg via the Belgian rail operator, SNCB.
 If your train is delayed or cancelled, you can submit a claim directly to SNCB (also known as NNBS, B-Europe).

 IN THIS ARTICLE

 Am I eligible for compensation?

-If your train is cancelled or delayed by 60 minutes or more, you are usually entitled to compensation if you submit your claim within 60 days.
+If your train is cancelled or delayed by 60 minutes or more, you are usually entitled to compensation.
+You must submit your claim within 60 days.
 As a general rule, compensation will be calculated as follows:

 - For a delay of 60 - 119 minutes: 25% of the price of the ticket.

 - For a delay of 120 minutes or more: 50% of the price of the ticket.

 Submitting a claim